Azure/fleet/docs/troubleshooting/README.md

 we see that **ClusterResourcePlacementSynchronized** is set to false and the message reads **"Works need to be synchronized on the hub cluster or there are still manifests pending to be processed by the 2 member clusters"**.
 We have this situation cause **rollingUpdate** input was not specified by the user and hence by default,

-**maxUnavailable** is set to 1 and **maxSurge** is set to 1.
+**maxUnavailable** is set to 25% * 3 (desired number) and rounded to 1 and **maxSurge** is set to 25% * 3 (desired number) and rounded to 1.

 Meaning after the CRP was created first two **ClusterResourceBindings** were created and since the namespace didn't exist on the hub cluster we did not have to create work and **ClusterResourcePlacementSynchronized** was set to **True**.

 But once we create the **test-ns** namespace on the hub the rollout controller tries to pick the two **ClusterResourceBindings** to update, but we have **maxUnavailable** set to 1 which is already the case since we have one missing member cluster now if when the rollout controller tries to roll out the updated **ClusterResourceBindings** and even if one of them fails to apply we break the criteria of the **rollout config** since **maxUnavailable** is set 1.

-The solution to this particular case is to manually set maxUnavailable to a higher value than 2 to avoid this scenario.
+The solution to this particular case is to manually set maxUnavailable to a higher value than 2 to loose the rolling update configuration or join the third member cluster.

 ### How to find the latest ClusterResourceBinding resource?